KAY-imaging/OA-pipeline/README.md

 The filters we provide for our pipeline can be modified with the following settings:

-**'number_of_images_for_threshold'** is a function that sets a number of images in the series.
+**'number_of_images_for_threshold'** is a function that sets a number of images in the series for threshold calculation.
-It allows you either to define different thresholds for every single image or define the threshold for one image
-and then apply it to all the other images in the series.
+It allows you either to define different thresholds for every single image or define the threshold for one image by specifying the **thr** tag in image name and then apply it to all the other images in the series.

 If number_of_images_for_threshold = 0, the threshold will be calculated for each image